h0r0m4n/h0r0m4n.github.com/src/work/2019/cefla-euroshop.md

 ---
 title: Euroshop
 description: Cefla is an international multi-business company that focused on Civil and Industrial Plant Engineering, Retail Design Solutions, and more.
-I collaborated with them in the creation of the app which offers a demo used in Euroshop on the features of the innovative experience of simplified shopping, which will be released in 2022.
+I collaborated with them in the creation of the app which offers a demo used in Euroshop on the features of the innovative experience of simplified shopping.
 client: Cefla
 css:
   primary: '#fff'